Connect the client

 );

-In the UserList component, we replace our dummy value with the following code snippet to fetch 100 users for the app:
+component, we implement the following code to fetch 100 users for the app:

 export default function UsersList() {